 Cities and Towns

-Ulster’s cities and towns are vibrant and filled with history, culture and attractions.
+Ulster County’s cities and towns are vibrant and filled with history, culture and attractions.

-The Hudson River
+The Hudson River Communities

-Saugerties, Kingston, Marlboro, Highland, Esopus, Hurley
+Saugerties, Kingston, Marlboro, Lloyd, Highland, Esopus, Hurley, Ulster

-The Hudson, one of the world’s most iconic , creates Ulster County’s eastern border.
-Since Henry Hudson’s first exploration in 1609, the Hudson has a locus of American innovation a pivotal role in the early colonies’ fight for independence, the nation’s westward expansion and birth to both the Hudson River School of American art and the modern environmental movement.
-Today, Ulster’s are as more and more people join .
-Kingston, the , is brimming with creative energy.
-It is home to artists and entrepreneurs, and is quickly becoming a hub for the tech industry.
-Saugerties is an old mill town with beautiful industrial architecture and a vibrant arts scene.
-Farther south, Highland is the entry point for many coming to Ulster County from the east.
-Sitting at one end of the Walkway Over the Hudson, it millions of visitors every year.
+The Hudson River, one of the world’s most iconic waterways, creates Ulster County’s eastern border.
+Since Henry Hudson’s first exploration in 1609, the Hudson River has been a locus of American innovation: It played a pivotal role in the early colonies’ fight for independence, fueled the nation’s westward expansion and gave birth to both the Hudson River School of American art and, thanks to the efforts of such luminaries as Pete Seeger and Robert Kennedy Jr., the modern environmental movement.
+Today, Ulster County’s riverside communities are revitalized as more and more people join them.
+Kingston, the historic heart of Ulster County, is brimming with creative energy.
+It is home to artists and entrepreneurs, and is quickly becoming a hub for the Hudson Valley’s tech industry.
+Saugerties is an old mill town with beautiful industrial architecture and a vibrant, eclectic arts scene.
+Farther south, the Town of Lloyd in Highland is the entry point for many coming to Ulster County from the east.
+Sitting at one end of the Walkway Over the Hudson, it attracts millions of visitors every year.
 Marlboro is a charming small town surrounded by verdant, rolling hills, acres of farmland and orchards, and several exceptional wineries.
+The Town of Ulster is known as the “Business Hub” of the county, though it’s also characterized by several quiet hamlets and residential neighborhoods.
+To the south and west, respectively, of Kingston, the Towns of Esopus and Hurley offer outdoor recreation, historic attractions and a number of picturesque neighborhoods, hamlets and villages within their borders.